-All development will be expected to protect and enhance features of significant nature conservation or landscape value, including mature trees, established hedgerows, rivers (especially the River Meese corridor), ponds and existing areas of woodland.
+Development proposals should protect and enhance features of significant nature conservation or landscape value, including mature trees, established hedgerows, rivers (especially the River Meese corridor), ponds and existing areas of woodland where appropriate.
 Improvement of the environmental connectivity between wildlife areas and green spaces will be encouraged to enhance the green infrastructure of the Parish.